Request an appointment by clicking here or by calling 704-444-0087

 You may not be experiencing the hypervigilance, intrusive memories, or avoidance of PTSD, but you don’t feel like yourself.
 You feel like you are walking around with a weight on your chest pushing you down.

-We’re here to help you connect with an experienced, healing trauma therapist
+We’re here to help you connect with an experienced, healing trauma therapist.

-TWO-THIRDS OF ADULTS HAVE EXPERIENCED AT LEAST ONE ADVERSE CHILDHOOD EXPERIENCE (ACE) AND OF THOSE, ABOUT 87% REPORTED EXPERIENCING MORE THAN ONE TRAUMATIC EVENT
+TWO-THIRDS OF ADULTS HAVE EXPERIENCED AT LEAST ONE ADVERSE CHILDHOOD EXPERIENCE (ACE) AND OF THOSE, ABOUT 87% REPORTED EXPERIENCING MORE THAN ONE TRAUMATIC EVENT.

 HAVE YOU EXPERIENCED TRAUMA?

 There are many different kinds of trauma.
 However, there are types of trauma that are typically diagnosed under the DSM-5.
 Intense reactions to a terrible or dangerous event that you experienced directly or witnessed.
 Trauma can also occur from being exposed to details of someone else’s trauma, this is called vicarious trauma.
 There are other types of trauma that can occur that don’t meet the standard definitions under the DSM-5.
-This includes developmental trauma disorder.
+This includes complex trauma disorder and developmental trauma disorder.
 Our skilled therapists at Momentum Psychology are here to help!

 Here are several common forms of trauma: